ForceFinity/my-therapy/README.md

 # The frontend of MyTherapy.
-I led the development of the backend for MyTherapy, a mental health and therapy support platform submitted to the Bulgarian National IT Olympiad 2024.
+I led the development of the frontend for MyTherapy, a mental health and therapy support platform submitted to the Bulgarian National IT Olympiad 2024.
 The project was awarded 5th place in the national rankings.
 Built in React, the app interfaces directly with the custom [FastAPI backend](https://github.com/ForceFinity/my-therapy-api), offering a responsive and intuitive experience across devices.

 The frontend emphasizes modularity and performance, with a clean component structure and efficient data handling via SWR.
 OAuth2 integration via Google and Firebase ensures secure authentication, while the UI enables seamless session booking, real-time communication, and calendar management.